Presence-Event Berlin

 Touch the Untouchable: XR as a medium for university teaching

 Have universities already arrived in the world of virtual reality?
 What opportunities and challenges does extended reality (XR) bring to the university environment and what role does it play in shaping the teaching/learning landscapes of tomorrow?
-Immerse yourself in applications from the Realitaetenlabor (TU Berlin) that approach these questions by visualising the otherwise untouchable and discuss with us how XR can be successfully integrated into higher education.
+Immerse yourself in applications from the Realitaetenlabor (TU Berlin) that approached these questions by visualising the otherwise untouchable and discussd with us how XR can be successfully integrated into higher education.

 – Jakob J. Korbel, Celia Ruppert, Anja Wipper, Doreen Gropmann